RomainM27/RomainM27/README.md

 Passionate about new technologies and web development especially in Laravel and Vue.

-I'm a Junior Web Developer at Vertuoza and I'm Currently in my 3nd year of Bachelor in IT management
+I'm a Web Developer at Vertuoza

 ---